HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

 attracting people to stay (or rather, emigration becomes a lot harder).
 Actually, from an outsider perspective, Omnijo's response was almost perfect[^Historio-RdO-Recesio-bankoj].
 <span style="color:Beige">Serena</span> was even able to take the chance
-to re-nationalize many of the private companies in her country - from public transportation, to utilities, banks, manufacturing industries and more - effectively buying out her own country.
+to re-nationalize many of the private companies in her country — from public transportation, to utilities, banks, manufacturing industries and more — effectively buying out her own country.

 [^Historio-RdO-Recesio]: This time the recession was triggered by the bursting of the AI bubble weeks after the coronation day.<br>
   <span style="color:Beige">Serena</span>:
   "I guess this is what happens
-  when you temper with things you don't understand LOL- If you don't know how it works, you don't know why it stops working Muahahahahahaha(beep)" before her new PR officer rushed in to stop further recordings of her "evil laugh".<br>
+  when you temper with things you don't understand LOL— If you don't know how it works, you don't know why it stops working Muahahahahahaha(beep)" before her new PR officer rushed in to stop further recordings of her "evil laugh".<br>